The Library will be closed on Friday, June 19, in observance of Juneteenth.

 About the author

 Kim Nagy has made the natural world both her profession and her hobby.
-Together with John Harrison, she published Dead in Good Company: A Celebration of Mount Auburn Cemetery and the six-book True Wildlife Adventure Series for Children.
-Her current work is Staying Sane on the Crazy Train: Journeying to the End with My Mother.
-Kim is an avid wildlife photographer, traveling widely in pursuit of her craft.
-She lives in New England.
+She is an author and widely-traveled wildlife photographer.
+She published Dead in Good Company: A Celebration of Mount Auburn Cemetery with John Harrison and the True Wildlife Adventure Series for children.

 K. Nies